mesonbuild/meson-python/docs/tutorials/entrypoints.rst

 Console entry point
 -------------------

-To show the usage of console entry points we build a simple python script:
+To show the usage of console entry points we build a simple python script that simply prints the arguments it was called with:

 .. code-block:: python
    :caption: src/simpleapp/console.py